LeoOCO/LeoOCO/README.md

 # 🌆 leooconnell

-- 👋 Yo!
-I'm Leo, and I am an intermediate programmer here on the Internet.
+- 👋 Hey, I'm Leo, and I am an intermediate programmer here on the Internet.
 I don't have many projects in the works at the moment.
 - 📝 I plan on using GitHub as an educational tool at the moment, and possibly branch off further as I go.
 - 💻 Currently trying to get better at coding in JavaScript, Lua, and HTML.
 - ☑️ This is a fairly new account, but I originally joined GitHub over 2 years ago in 2020.